0x00Ditto/OpenDittoDex/README.md

 # OpenDittoDex
 DittoDex is a OpenSource Project which aims to create a pokedex resembling that of Pokemon Kanto

+The history of the project?

+This project started with a simple exercise from FreeCodeCamp.
+But I want to make it bigger for the fans of the Pokémon franchise.

 ## Feature area :
 - [x] Search by ID
 - [x] Search by Name